hans4dev/interactive-anagrams/README.md

 ## Documentation

-For additional insights to research, design and decisions made, please consult the separate [Documentation](docs).
+For additional insights please consult the separate [Documentation](docs), it covers:

+1. research,
+2. design and
+3. decisions made